-Three years ago I wrote an article for Eclectic Horseman regarding my personal journey in learning about and from the Andalusian horse and the traditions of the Doma Vaquera.
-Today, I have been pursuing this noble creature and the customs of the Spanish Cowboy for over six years and daily realize that I have only scratched the surface of the knowledge to be gained.
-I am, by no means, an expert regarding these traditions, nor their applications.
+Many of you that have been following my articles in Northwest Horse Source over the years have come to to discuss the use of the garrocha (gaa-roach-a), a 13-foot long bullfighting pole, to help all of us with our horsemanship skills.
+I am, by no means, an expert regarding the Doma Vaquera traditions, nor their applications.
 However, I have enjoyed the positive effects of their influence on my horsemanship skills, and frankly the fun of trying new things with all of my horses and clients!
-While my cohorts and I have yet to show up at a branding with a garrocha, we have been caught in clinics with a bunch of folks on Quarter horses, all flowing around a circle with a 13-foot long pole in their hand!
-It is quite a site and perhaps one that would turn the stomach of a true 'Garrochista', but we have found in this ancient art form a wonderful instrument to improve our horsemanship.
+Seeing six women flowing around a circle, riding Quarterhorses or Warmbloods, balancing a 13-foot garrocha on their shoulder, is quite a site!
+This is perhaps a picture that would turn the stomach of a true 'Garrochista'.
+However, I have found in this ancient art form a wonderful instrument to improve everyone's horsemanship.

-I call the garrocha (gaa-roach-a) an 'instrument' because it is so much more than just a horsemanship 'tool'.
-It would be similar to me calling my violin a 'tool', when over 40 years ago I began to study the use of the violin to make music, effect my emotions and self-esteem, and provide joy and comfort.
-I suspect a 'garrochista' would see his garrocha similarly, but in the learning process, we all may need to 'fiddle' just a bit!
 No disrespect is intended towards the culture of the Pure Raza Espanol, the art form of using the garrocha, or this amazing source of Spanish horsemanship pride, in suggesting we could use the garroacha to assist all riders in our horsemanship skills.
 The recommendations below may horrify some traditionalists, but I have seen a completely new group of aspiring horsemen expand their skills, improve their posture, and gain a level of communication with their horses through the use of a garrocha-like pole.
-In the process, they have been exposed to beautiful Spanish traditions and a high-level of respect has been acquired for this true art form.
+In the process, we have become exposed to a beautiful Spanish tradition and a high-level of respect has been acquired for this true art form.

 So it is in this spirit that I present some of the activities that we have been pursuing out in Oregon with our horses and the use of a garrocha-like instrument.
 The traditional garrocha is more like a spear or lance, with a metal point on the end.
 The working Spanish cowboy, or Doma Vaquera would have used the pole to fend off cattle, or as a method of testing the temperament of the bulls by pushing on the hip to eventually trip the bull.
 If he came up fighting mad, then he might make a great bull!
-These traditions were then applied in a beautiful performance, using Spanish guitar music, where the horse and rider gracefully dance and canter around and under the garrocha.
-The pole we have been practicing with is a 1.75 inch hand rail approximately 13 feet long.
-You are seeking a pole that is not too flexible and around which you can easily place your hand.
-A little linseed oil makes for an easy slide without slivers.
+Today, these traditions are preformed in a beautiful dance, (no bull!), using Spanish guitar music, where the horse and rider gracefully flex and canter around and under the garrocha.